 This tutorial shows you how to add a cloud-based backend service to an HTML app using Azure Mobile Services.
 In this tutorial, you will create both a new mobile service and a simple To do list app that stores app data in the new mobile service.
-You can view a video version of this tutorial by clicking the clip to the right.
+You can view the following video version of this tutorial.

 A screenshot from the completed app is below:

 Completing this tutorial is a prerequisite for all other Mobile Services tutorials for HTML apps.
 For a PhoneGap/Cordova app, see the the PhoneGap/Cordova version of this tutorial.

 The following are required to complete this tutorial:

 You must have one of the following web servers running on your local computer:

 - On Windows: IIS Express.
 IIS Express is installed by the Microsoft Web Platform Installer.